Immersive Performance Techniques

 The Rawls Theater on UCD's Auraria campus

 To register, please send a short statement of interest and experience (3-5 sentences) to email@example.com.
-You will receive a response within a week with payment instructions.
+You will receive a response within a week with confirmation and payment instructions.

 Registration is first come, first served.
 Attendance is limited to 25 people, and we expect the intensive to sell out quickly.